TotalMiner/totalminer.github.io/lua/functions/other.md

 ### [set_skill_level](other/set_skill_level)*

-> Function undefined.
+> Set a skill level for the context actor.

 ### [set_skill_xp](other/set_skill_xp)*

-> Function undefined.
+> Set xp for a skill for the context actor.

 ### [set_text](other/set_text)*